Updated on 13-10-23

 Nritya: This dance form includes slower movements along with facial expressions.

 The dance begins with a prayer to God, later different sequences of the dance begins like Alarippu, Jatiswaram, Shabdam, Varnam, Padam and Tillana.
 With the Tillana the performance also ends again with a prayer to God and thanking him.
-Bharatanatyam include various postures like Samapadam( where body and legs straight), Aramandi posture (half sitting till knees) , Muzhumandi
+Bharatanatyam includes various postures like Samapadam( where body and legs are straight), Aramandi posture (half sitting till knees) , Muzhumandi

-The dancers wear a heavy saree with lot of makeup and jewellery.
-The saree is stitched with pleats which come in front of the dancers.
-These pleats not only help the dancers to move their feet comfortably but also looks beautiful when legs are stretched.
-The jewellery includes anklets, ghungroo, necklace.
-Hands and foot of the performer are coloured with henna or Kumkum.
-Her hair is neatly plaited and decorated it with lot of flowers.
+The dancers wear a heavy saree with a lot of makeup and jewellery.
+The saree is stitched with pleats which fall in the front from the waist.
+These pleats not only help the dancers to move their feet comfortably but also look beautiful when legs are stretched.
+The pleats widen and open like a hand fan

 Some of the famous Indian dancers in this form of dance are Uday Shankar, Mrinalini Sarabhai, Mallika Sarabhai, Sonal ManSingh and many more.